roovo/obsidian-card-board/README.md

 ## Settings
-The plugin settings are (only) accessible from the plugin view (via the settings icon above the board to the left of the tabs).
-With these, you can
+Plugin settings are accessible from the plugin view itself, via the settings icon above the board to the left of the tabs.
+You can:

-- Create new boards (using the + icon next to _BOARDS_)
+- Create new boards (using the + icon next to _BOARDS_).
-- Configure your boards
+- Configure your boards.
-- Delete any boards you no longer need
+- Delete any boards you no longer need.

 ## Limitations
-- Uses the settings from the Daily Notes plugin, NOT periodic notes (will fix soon)
+- Uses the settings from the Daily Notes plugin, NOT periodic notes (will fix soon).
-- Might not work that great on large vaults (as it parses all markdown files at startup)
+- Might not work that great on large vaults (as it parses all markdown files at startup).
-- Might not be great on mobile (see previous, plus I haven't made the interface mobile friendly - yet)
+- Might not be great on mobile (see previous, plus I haven't made the interface mobile friendly - yet).

 ## Alternatives
-If the way that this works doesn't work for you, there are plenty of other plugins you can use for task management in Obsidian.
+If the way that this works doesn't work for you, there are plenty of other fabulous plugins you can use for task management in Obsidian.
 See the list on the wonderful [roundup site](https://www.obsidianroundup.org/plugins/).

 ## Contributing
 Not worked out how/if this will work yet as it is early days.
 There is